navinspm/clndr-rails/README.md

 ```
 @simple_clndr.add_event(Time.now,'Event title',description:'You can access to description in your template by <%%= event.location %>.'
 ```
-Also you can add multiday event:
+You can also add multiday events:
 ```
 # add_multiday_event(start_date,end_date,name,*other_data)
 @simple_clndr.add_multiday_event('2012-12-1','2012-12-31','December 2012')
 ```
-If you need use public CLNDR API you can use js var that same your Clnd name (see the generated code).
+If you need to use the public CLNDR API, you can use js var that is the same as your Clnd name (see the generated code).

 [More about API](https://github.com/kylestetz/CLNDR#returning-the-instance--public-api)

-###Helpers
+### Helpers
-For display Clndr in your view you can use `show_calendar(:clndr_name,html_atributs)` helper
+To display Clndr in your view, you can use the `show_calendar(:clndr_name,html_atributs)` helper
 ```
 <%= show_calendar(:simple, id:'simple-calendar',style:'width:60%';)%>
 ```